-You are strongly encouraged to meet periodically with a member of the HPAC concerning your health professions preparation and application procedures.
-Students applying to medical, dental, and veterinary programs need to apply over one year in advance and should plan accordingly.
+You are strongly encouraged to meet periodically with a member of Pre-Health Advising concerning your health professions preparation and application procedures.
+Students may need to apply over one year in advance, especially for programs in medical, physician assistant, dental, and veterinary school, and should plan accordingly.

 - Introductory information for all pre-health students